microsoft/autogen/website/docs/Getting-Started.md

 ### Main Features

-* AutoGen enables building next-gen LLM applications based on **multi-agent conversations** with minimal effort.
-It simplifies the orchestration, automation and optimization of a complex LLM workflow.
-It maximizes the performance of LLM models and overcome their weaknesses.
+- AutoGen enables building next-gen LLM applications based on [multi-agent conversations](https://microsoft.github.io/autogen/docs/Use-Cases/agent_chat) with minimal effort.
+It simplifies the orchestration, automation, and optimization of a complex LLM workflow.
+It maximizes the performance of LLM models and overcomes their weaknesses.
-* It supports **diverse conversation patterns** for complex workflows.
+- It supports [diverse conversation patterns](https://microsoft.github.io/autogen/docs/Use-Cases/agent_chat#supporting-diverse-conversation-patterns) for complex workflows.
 With customizable and conversable agents, developers can use AutoGen to build a wide range of conversation patterns concerning conversation autonomy, the number of agents, and agent conversation topology.
-* It provides a collection of working systems with different complexities.
-These systems span a **wide range of applications** from various domains and complexities.
-They demonstrate how AutoGen can easily support different conversation patterns.
+- It provides a collection of working systems with different complexities.
+These systems span a [wide range of applications](https://microsoft.github.io/autogen/docs/Use-Cases/agent_chat#diverse-applications-implemented-with-autogen) from various domains and complexities.
+This demonstrates how AutoGen can easily support diverse conversation patterns.
-* AutoGen provides **enhanced LLM inference**.
-It offers easy performance tuning, plus utilities like API unification & caching, and advanced usage patterns, such as error handling, multi-config inference, context programming etc.
+- AutoGen provides [enhanced LLM inference](https://microsoft.github.io/autogen/docs/Use-Cases/enhanced_inference#api-unification).
+It offers utilities like API unification and caching, and advanced usage patterns, such as error handling, multi-config inference, context programming, etc.

 AutoGen is powered by collaborative [research studies](/docs/Research) from Microsoft, Penn State University, and University of Washington.